allanchan339/allanchan339.github.io/_posts/2023-01-10-Code-Review-DDPM.md

 ![圖 1](https://s2.loli.net/2023/01/12/q8yHSb6cZrAhEm9.png)
 ![圖 2](https://s2.loli.net/2023/01/12/v9T6qcgL4sfBuhx.png)

 To start with, let's use the linear schedule for $T=300$ time steps and define the various variables from the $\beta_t$ which we will need, such as the cumulative product of the variances $\bar{\alpha}_t$.
 Each of the variables below are just 1-dimensional tensors, storing values from $t$ to $T$.
-Importantly, we also define an extract function, which will allow us to extract the appropriate tt index for a batch of indices.
+Importantly, we also define an extract function, which will allow us to extract the appropriate $t$ index for a batch of indices.

 ```python
 timesteps = 300